naseer2426/Rubiks-Cube-Solver/README.md

 - #### If you have python installed:

-      Clone the directory and run rubiks_cube_solver.py
+      Clone the repository and run rubiks_cube_solver.py

 -  #### If you don't have python installed (for windows users only):

-        Clone the directory and run the rubiks_cube_solver.exe file.
+        Clone the repository and run the rubiks_cube_solver.exe file.